 Step 2: Connect Google Analytics with MonsterInsights

-Now, connect Google Analytics (Google Analytics 4, Universal Analytics, or both) with your website.
+Now, connect Google Analytics with your website.
 Not only does this provide you with tons of different conversion tracking, but it also installs your Google Analytics code on your site automatically.

 For more details, refer to our guide on how to add Google Analytics to WordPress.